BujarMuharemi/game-jam2/README.md

         * *-> xray can just be refiled with pickups'*

-* @create a moving platform script with a lot of public settings, which can be used for everything (platforms, spikes, saws) -> use debug line to show their travel range etc
+* create a moving platform script with a lot of public settings, which can be used for everything (platforms, spikes, saws) -> use debug line to show their travel range etc
 * ~~draw "ball player"~~
 * ~~and just 1 health, because it makes everything worse~~ → instant death makes it better
-* add parallax effect to game so it has depth
+* @ add parallax effect to game so it has depth -> added it but need to change art for the "infinity" layers
 * "level done" pickup w/ icon and  next lvl canvas(without function)
 * shader w/ radius for x ray
 * add some pickup for points/ u have to pick up all to pass a level...